hriebl/SmoothOperator/README.md

 First, we set up the smooth and initialize the knots.
 As an illustration, we add some random noise to the knots, just because we can.
-Of course, it’s also possible to adjust the knots in a more meaningful way.
+In practice, you will want to adjust the knots in a more meaningful way.
 Finally, we construct the design and the penalty matrix.

 ``` r
 smt <- Smooth$new("range", lidar, bs = "cr", k = 10)